feroult/yawp/README.md

 scalable APIs to back their REST based applications.
 It natively supports and implements effective usage patterns for the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.

-Later, if scalability is not an issue or you'd rather do-it-yourself, YAWP! provides a convenience persistence driver to deploy your existing code along with a PostgreSQL database.
+If scalability is not an issue or you'd rather do-it-yourself, you can use the PostgreSQL persistence driver to deploy your code on different platforms.

 You create your POJOs and __YAWP!__